-The examination bell has been rung and the Board of Secondary Education is going to enter the phase of the examinations for the class 10 for the academic year of 2016-17.
-The board has officially announced that the examinations are going to commence from February 27, 2017.
+The examination bell has been rung and the Board of Secondary Education is going to enter the phase of the examinations for the class 10 for the academic year of 2017-18.
 Which means now our students have fewer days left to prepare for their stepping stone to the next level of education.

 We all know that the vast majority of successful students get to the top by applying some simple but effective study strategies.
 And When it comes to HSC Examinations, it’s all about how one prepares himself for exams.
 To be the top scorer amongst 6 lakh students appearing for this exam, you certainly need something more than hard work and luck.